-Qualifying as an equine behaviourist allowed Trudi to add expand he skill base, teachinh horse handling methods that never resort to aggressive tactics.
+Qualifying as an equine behaviourist and becoming certified by the IAABC allowed Trudi to add expand her skill base, teaching methods that never resort to aggressive or forceful tactics.
 Imagine being able to train your horse without fear or frustration and the doors that could open in your relationship with your horse!

 In 2012 Trudi created classical dressage tests for the forward thinking Interdressage .
 Creating the Baroque tests and judging them online allowed her to see the potential for everyday training.
 Giving feedback on dozens of competitor videos monthly Trudi is experienced in giving video feedback.
 Students, wherever they are in the world, can receive dynamic, intuitive feedback and cleverly tailored training modules.